Wednesday, November 22, 2017

 Can I drive in Japan?

 We haven’t, because we haven’t needed to, though driving wouldn’t be a problem, particularly for those with experience driving on the left.
 Traffic is well-regulated and drivers are courteous and skillful.
 Hire car rates are rather high, however.
+(We drove in Hokkaido in 2024 and found it extremely easy and a really enjoyable experience.
+Japan drives on the left, so as Australians we found it extra easy driving!)

 Can we travel in Japan with children?